jammers-ach/digits-of-pie/README.md

 digits-of-pie
 =============

-Displaying the distribution of the digits of pie
+Displays the distribution of digits in the first million places of Pi in a nice gifable format